01 of 12

 02 of 12

-In addition to the energy of beauty and grace, flowers also bring a flourishing, good luck and numerous blessings, quality of Chi to any home.
-Alive flowers are sure the best choice for your home, as they bring a strong healing energy; but images of flowers or high-quality silk flowers are often used in feng shui, too.Continue to 3 of 12 below.
+In addition to the energy of beauty and grace, flowers also bring flourishing, good luck and numerous blessings, as well as good quality chi to any home.
+Living flowers such as peonies, lotus, orchid, and chrysanthemums are among the best choice for your home as they bring strong healing energy; but images of flowers or high-quality silk flowers can be useful in feng shui, too.Continue to 3 of 12 below.

 03 of 12

 The feng shui energy of fruits is the energy of fruition.
-The use of specific fruits in traditional feng shui applications is often dictated by classifications from ancient texts as being specific symbols of longevity, wealth, prosperity, fertility, etc. Feng shui-wise, attention is often paid to the colors, numbers, as well as the symbolism of specific fruits.Continue to 4 of 12 below.
+The use of specific fruits, such as apples, pomegranate, and oranges in traditional feng shui applications is often dictated by classifications from ancient texts as being specific symbols of longevity, wealth, prosperity, and fertility.
+Feng shui-wise, attention is often paid to the colors, numbers, as well as the symbolism of specific fruits.Continue to 4 of 12 below.

 04 of 12

-Humans looked at birds since times immemorial for the feeling of inspiration, freedom, and a longing for being united with the divine.
-Of course, each bird has its own distinctive qualities; a peacock is very different from the dove, for example, or the magpie.
-When choosing images of birds as a feng shui cure, first and foremost be guided by your own experience and understanding.Continue to 5 of 12 below.
+Humans have looked to birds as symbols since time immemorial for inspiration, freedom, and a longing for being united with the divine.
+Of course, each bird has its distinctive qualities; a peacock is very different from the dove, for example, or the magpie.
+When choosing images of birds as a feng shui cure, first and foremost be guided by your experience and understanding.Continue to 5 of 12 below.

 05 of 12